-My Audiology career started in 2005 when, on completing my Biology and Management degree, I went to work in a School for the Deaf.
+My Audiology career started in 2005, when, on completing my Biology and Management degree, I went to work in a School for the Deaf.
 Having a hearing loss myself, I was able to empathise with the students.
-I also started yacht racing competitively with a local Deaf Sailing Team.
+I also started yacht racing competitively with a local Deaf sailing Team.

 Outside the NHS, I work within a private audiology clinic where I have access to emerging hearing aid and assistive listening technology.
-I offer a range of hearing aid and ear wax removal appointments alongside vestibular rehabilitation.
+I offer a range of hearing aids and ear wax removal appointments alongside vestibular rehabilitation.

 Being elected as a director on the BAA board means that I can now be involved in how we shape our profession.